 The amazing growth of the early church is catalogued in exciting detail in Acts, as the Apostles, empowered by the Holy Spirit, laid the foundations of the Christian Church which has stretched out and impacted upon the lives of billions for over 2,000 years.
 Jesus was meticulous in putting in place the building blocks to ensure that His death did not mark the end of His message, but was the beginning of a new chapter in which the Good News would spread throughout the world.

-The previous articles I have written in this series briefly cover how those building blocks that Jesus used with His disciples can be applied to the growth and development of a CWG.
-There are however, moments in the lives of all CWGs when things are not going so well.
+In the previous articles in this series we have briefly covered how those building blocks that Jesus used with His disciples can be applied to the growth and development of a Christian Workplace Group.
+There are however, moments in the lives of all groups when things are not going so well.
 Sometimes doubts can creep in about the future.
 It was certainly true for the disciples – just look at Peter’s experience!
 It is important at these times that the group pulls together as a team.
 Don’t leave it all to one or two people to carry the burden or things will falter – remain a supportive coherent group.
 The apostles remained a tight knit group after Jesus’ death and in the face of considerable opposition, they flourished.

 Finally of course, just as the apostles were empowered by the Holy Spirit, so are we.
 Jesus promised a Helper, not just for a few days, but forever.
 I always take encouragement from the transformation that the Spirit brought upon Peter.
 From a simple fisherman, who denied Jesus three times, he became that rock which Jesus knew He could be and the change was astounding as Peter stood up in Jerusalem and addressed the crowd:

-Jesus knows just what our CWGs are capable of.
+Jesus knows just what our Christian Workplace Groups are capable of.
 He knows our potential better than we will ever know.
-Be encouraged then by the experiences of His early followers and be confident that if we follow the guidance that Jesus himself provided, that our CWGs will not only keep going but have a major part to play in transforming the workplace and our whole society, taking the Good News out into the world!
+Be encouraged then by the experiences of His early followers and be confident that if we follow the guidance that Jesus himself provided, that our groups will not only keep going but have a major part to play in transforming the workplace and our whole society, taking the Good News out into the world!